 Male and Female Pumpkin Flowers

-When your young pumpkin plants first start producing flowers, they’l likely all be male.
-Pumpkin plants produce a lot more male flowers than female.
-A week or two later, you’ll likely see your first female flowers, This also applies for cucumbers, corgettes, zuchini, any type of squash in this family.
+When your young pumpkin plants first start producing flowers, they’ll likely all be male.
+Pumpkin plants produce a lot more male flowers than female flowers.
+A week or two later, you’ll likely see your first female flowers, This also applies to cucumbers, courgettes, zucchini, any type of squash in this family.

-If you have plenty of bees around and multiple pumpkin plants, all flowering, you’ll likely find your pumpkins become polimated naturally, but I like to make sure those precious femal flowers result in a pumpkin we can eat, so I hand pollinate pumpkin flowers.
+If you have plenty of bees around and multiple pumpkin plants, all flowering, you’ll likely find your pumpkins become pollinated naturally, but I like to make sure those precious female flowers result in a pumpkin we can eat, so I hand pollinate pumpkin flowers.

 Hand Pollinating Pumpkin Flowers

 Pollen reportedly works best when it’s cool.
 Also, your flowers are more likely to be fully open at dawn.
 So every morning, when you do your early morning garden inspection, coffee in hand, check for female pumpkin flowers.
 If you spot one, take action.

 You need to get the pollen from a male flower, ideally on another plant.
 I don’t know if it’s possible to use a flower from the same plant, but it’s never worked for me.
 We always make sure we have three or more pumpkin plants to give us plenty of flowers of both genders.